LCD Soundsystem: Holiday Special, concert residencies and collaborations (2020–2023)

-Upcoming fifth studio album (2024–present)
+Upcoming sixth studio album (2024–present)

 On October 22, 2024, NTS Radio aired "X-Ray Eyes", the band's first release since "New Body Rhumba".
-In a press release released on November 1, 2024, Murphy revealed that the band was recording a new album in between concert dates and festival performances.
+On October 24, the Primavera Sound festival announced that a new LCD Soundsystem album would be released in 2025 with the band's appearance, but recanted that claim a day later.
+In a November 1 press release, Murphy admitted that the band was recording a new album in between concert dates and festival performances.
 The band again played a long run of New York City winter shows, this time featuring 12 dates all at the Knockdown Center through November and December 2024.
 It was then announced in February 2025 that the band will be playing an eight-night residency at the Brixton Academy, London in June.

-In June 2025 the band released an edit of This is Happening track "Home" by British musician Tom Sharkett, first to streaming services and later as a 12" vinyl single.
+In June 2025, the band released an edit of This is Happening track "Home" by British musician Tom Sharkett, first to streaming services and later as a 12" vinyl single.
+In 2026, the band toured the United States and Canada with Brooklyn indie-pop band Victoryland.
+The new album is still mentioned as in-progress.

-Musical style
+Style and legacy

-Musically, LCD Soundsystem has been described as part of the dance-punk revival, as well as dance-rock, electronic rock, electronica, art rock, and alternative dance.
+LCD Soundsystem has been described as part of the dance-punk revival, as well as dance-rock, electronic rock, electronica, art rock, and alternative dance.
+The music journalist Mark Beaumont said LCD Soundsystem combined electronic music with the "post-punk DIY aesthetic" of the Strokes and the Yeah Yeah Yeahs, building connections between rock and electronic music throughout the 2000s as the Chemical Brothers and Primal Scream had in the 1990s in the UK.
+He described their music as "spare but explosive dance punk" and a "fusion of the experimental, the cultured and the knowingly cynical".